CIBC-Internal/python/Doc/library/socket.rst

    Send normal and ancillary data to the socket, gathering the non-ancillary data from a series of buffers and concatenating it into a single message.
-The *buffers* argument specifies the non-ancillary data as an iterable of buffer-compatible objects (e.g. :class:`bytes` objects); the operating system may set a limit (:func:`~os.sysconf` value ``SC_IOV_MAX``) on the number of buffers that can be used.
+The *buffers* argument specifies the non-ancillary data as an iterable of :term:`bytes-like objects <bytes-like object>` (e.g. :class:`bytes` objects); the operating system may set a limit (:func:`~os.sysconf` value ``SC_IOV_MAX``) on the number of buffers that can be used.
 The *ancdata* argument specifies the ancillary